ashraf-minhaj/devops-qa/README.md

 - A DB replica for production DB should be there, if the company budget allows.

 - Frequent regular DB backup and retrieval systems should be there, to recover any accidental situation.

+- Use Secrets management tools like `HashiCorp Vault` or `Infisical`

 **Network Security:**